bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 1

 Charles A (Apple)
 Having said that, the data in a preview can be persisted.

-Charles A (Apple)

-If you setup an NSPersistentContainer that uses an on disk persistence strategy, it should be persisted.
+If you setup an `NSPersistentContainer` that uses an on disk persistence strategy, it should be persisted.
 The challenge will be clearing that data store if you need to migrate the schema or reset the data. (edited)

-Charles A (Apple)

-(the same is true for SwiftData, where you can use a modelContainer view modifier to create a container that will persist to disk)
+(The same is true for SwiftData, where you can use a `modelContainer` view modifier to create a container that will persist to disk.)

 ----